yetulaxman/linux-2/_tutorials/09-metabolomics.md

 --output results/mzml
 ```

-check how many files are there?
+Check how many files are there?

-Now you can  run the step process-scans  using the following command:
+Now you can  run the *process-scans* step using the following command:

 ```
 dimspy process-scans \